typed-ember/ember-cli-typescript/README.md

 ## Incremental adoption

-If you porting an existing app to typescript you can install this addon and migrate your files incrementally by changing their extensions from `.js` to `.ts`.
+If you are porting an existing app to TypeScript, you can install this addon and migrate your files incrementally by changing their extensions from `.js` to `.ts`.
 A good approach is to start at your leaf files and then work your way up.
-As typescript starts to find errors make sure to celebrate your (small) wins with your team, specially if some people are not convinced yet.
+As TypeScript starts to find errors, make sure to celebrate your (small) wins with your team, specially if some people are not convinced yet.
 We would also love to hear your stories.